DataTalksClub/mlops-zoomcamp/certificate.md

 You can add your certificate to LinkedIn:

 * Log in to your LinkedIn account, then go to your profile.
-* On the right, in the Add profile section dropdown, choose Background and then select the drop-down triangle next to Licenses & Certifications.
+* On the right, in the "Add profile" section dropdown, choose "Background" and then select the drop-down triangle next to "Licenses & Certifications".
-* In Name, enter the name of the course or program.
+* In "Name", enter "MLOps Zoomcamp".
-* In Issuing Organization, enter "DataTalksClub".
+* In "Issuing Organization", enter "DataTalksClub".
-* (Optional) In Issue Date, enter the time period during which you earned the certification.
+* (Optional) In "Issue Date", enter the time when the certificate was created.
 * (Optional) Select the checkbox This certification does not expire.
 * Put your certificate ID.
-* In Certification URL, enter the URL for your certificate.
+* In "Certification URL", enter the URL for your certificate.

 [Adapted from here](https://support.edx.org/hc/en-us/articles/206501938-How-can-I-add-my-certificate-to-my-LinkedIn-profile-)